Skip to main content

 3) Take the website offline

 To prevent further infection, I recommend taking the website offline.
-Just "display offline", when you can still get into the administration screen of Joomla, is certainly not enough.
+Just "display offline", when you can still access the administration screen of Joomla, is certainly not enough.
 After all, the hacker may just have access to all the data.
 Have the DNS data point to a static page on another server that uses the HTTP status code 503 to quarantine your website.

 Use FTP and phpmyadmin to copy the website so you can restore it offline.